kylepjohnson/Pema-Ts-al-Tibetan-fonts/README.md

 License
 -------
 All Pema Ts'al fonts are released under the free and open source licenses of their respective adopted fonts.
-See specific fonts' directories for specific information.
+See fonts' directories for specific information.

-Everything else is © Kyle P. Johnson 2012 under the SIL OFL (Open Font License).
+Everything else is © Kyle P. Johnson 2015 under the SIL OFL (Open Font License).
 For this, see the LICENSE file of this directory or http://scripts.sil.org/OFL.